fiskaltrust/middleware/rfcs/0000-template.md

 A few examples of what this can include are:

 - Does this feature exist in other markets and what experience have their community had?
-- Does this feature exist in other possystems and what experience have their community had?
+- Does this feature exist in other PosSystems and what experience have their community had?
 - Papers: Are there any published papers or great posts that discuss this?
   If you have some relevant papers to refer to, this can serve as a more detailed theoretical background.